 Learning how simple interest loans work may not be top on your to-do list, but knowing the basics might just save you money down the road.
 Time to cast aside those doubts with a crash course on simple interest.

-Simple interest is an interest accrual method in which interest accrues on a daily basis on an unpaid principal balance.
+Simple interest is a method for calculating the daily interest on an unpaid principal balance.
 When you finance with GM Financial, your finance agreement is a simple interest contract, meaning that you aren't charged interest on interest (which is a good thing), just daily interest on the unpaid principal balance.

 Are you a stickler for paying your bills on time?
 Good financial habits like this may help your credit score.
 If you make all your payments on time, you'll complete your contract on the estimated date.